ViewComponent/view_component/README.md

 #### Data Flow

 Unlike a method declaration on an object, views do not declare the values they are expected to receive, making it hard to figure out what context is necessary to render them.
-This often leads to subtle bugs when we reuse a view across different contexts.
+This often leads to subtle bugs when reusing a view in different contexts.

 #### Standards

-Our views often fail even the most basic standards of code quality we expect out of our Ruby classes: long methods, deep conditional nesting, and mystery guests abound.
+Views often fail the basic standards of code quality we expect out of our Ruby classes: long methods, deep conditional nesting, and mystery guests abound.

 ### What are the benefits?

 #### Testing

-`ViewComponent` allows views to be unit-tested.
-In the main GitHub codebase, our unit tests run in around 25ms/test, vs. ~6s/test for integration tests.
+`ViewComponent`s can be unit-tested.
+In theGitHub codebase, our component unit tests run in around 25 milliseconds, compared to around six seconds for integration tests.

 #### Code Coverage